The Suez Canal

 A French company led by Ferdinand deLesseps made a deal with Egypt to build the Suez Canal.
 After ten years of work, the canal opened in 1869.
 The Egyptian ruler, Ismail, celebrated the opening of the Suez Canal by building a huge palace in Cairo.
 Ismail treated royalty from around the world to a celebration in honor of the new canal.
 The heavy spending for the celebration came at a time when the price of Egyptian cotton plunged.
 Egypt had gone into debt to pay for the Suez Canal.
 Ismail took out loans from European banks, but he was unable to repay the loans.
 Consequently, Egypt was forced to sell its share of the Suez Canal to Great Britain.

 The Suez Canal closed again during a 1967 war with Israel.
 Fourteen ships passing through the canal were forced to anchor at a lake in the middle of the canal.
-The canal did not reopen for international trade until 1975, which meant that some of the ships were stranded in the Suez Canal for more than eight years.
+The canal did not reopen for international trade until 1975, meaning some of the ships were stranded in the Suez Canal for more than eight years.
 Egypt continues to control the Suez Canal, but now international treaties assure that the canal may be used “in time of war as in time of peace, by every vessel of commerce or of war, without distinction of flag.”

 Resources